 - Restaurant partnerships nights – Do you have any close relationships with local restaurants?
 Partner with your favorite for a fundraising event!
 Have supporters pay a fixed price for a dedicated meal and brand the event with the restaurant’s name so that they also get some decent exposure.

 Get back to basics with these simple fundraising events!
 We recommend investing in an online donation solution, event registration tool, and a dedicated way to give in person.

 It’s good to note that some of these might be a little harder to emulate virtually.
 Instead, you might offer certain services one on one!

 - Car wash – Donors will be lining up for the chance to get their cars washed, and they’ll also be happy knowing they’re supporting your mission.
-They can either pay in person through a giving kiosk or with cash, or simply donate online!
+They can either pay in person through a giving app or with cash, or simply donate online!

 - Pet grooming – What pet owner wouldn’t jump at the chance to have their dog or cat groomed?
 Host a pet grooming event where you recruit volunteers to help out in brushing and cleaning pets.
 Have a set price for each service and watch your supporters line up!

 - Lemonade stand – To pull off this fundraiser, all you need is delicious lemonade!
 Set up a stand in a popular area, like outside of a sports game or on a popular block.

 - Bingo night – Bingo nights are not only engaging but also easy to plan.
 You’ll need to get tables, bingo boards, and someone to call out the numbers.
 If you want to pivot this to virtual, there are also bingo simulators that you can use online.